eiximenis/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_08.md

 1. Once GitHub authorization is complete go back to the browser with the Azure Portal.
 Select the GitHub **Organization (1)** where you created the GitHub repository.
 This might be your personal account name if that is where you created the repository.
 Select the repository **partsunlimited (2)** and the branch **main (3)** as the source for the CI/CD pipeline.
 Select **Save (4)** to create CI/CD pipeline.

+    - Note: Please refresh the page if you do not see your Github account linked even after authorizing the App service.

     ![Authorize AzureAppService button is highlighted.](media/app-service-cicd-settings-save.png "Deployment Center Settings")

     Once you select **Save**, the portal will add your App Service publishing profile as a secret to your GitHub repository.
 This will allow GitHub Actions to publish the Parts Unlimited web site to the staging deployment slot.
 Additionally, the portal will create a YAML file that describes the steps required to build and publish the code in the partsunlimited repository.
-    >Note: If you get an error `Failed to set up deployment: Cannot find User with name xxxxyyy`. this is expected. ignore to continue with the next steps below.
+    > Note: If you get an error `Failed to set up deployment: Cannot find User with name xxxxyyy`. this is expected. ignore to continue with the next steps below.

 1. Visit your GitHub repository on GitHub.com to look for changes.
 Navigate to `.github/workflows` **(1)** to see the **YAML file (2)** and the commit **(3)** made to the repository on your behalf.